soheiiilst/face-detection/README.md

 $ sudo npm install --unsafe-perm=true --allow-root
 ```

-Once your server has started, go to this url `http://localhost:3000` and you will see the website running on a Development Server:
+Once your server has started, go to this url `http://localhost:3000` .